deadlydog/deadlydog.github.io/_drafts/2026-01-27-Incomplete-decommissioning-is-costing-your-company-more-than-you-think.md

   - Check logs for activity
   - Take offline before deleting it (for how long?
 A few days, a week, a month, several months?
 It depends on the app/service).
 Essentially a scream test
   - Take a backup before deleting it

+- Security costs
+  - Dangling DNS (add link)
+  - Paying for security scanning and monitoring of unused services
+  - Forgotten services that are unpatched and vulnerable to attack

 Ideally you have everything defined in a central place as infrastructure as code; this makes deleting it easy.
 The next best thing is to have all of the infrastructure components documented somewhere, such as docs in the app's git repo.